 a) Visiting the roof terrace and dome of the Reichstag Building.
 The panoramic view is especially spectacular at night.
 It is free but you need to register before going.
 More information here.

 b) Walking around Kreuzberg, Berlin’s most bohemian district – devour the street art, binge on scrumptious Turkish food, stroll through the Kreuzberg park, explore Kreuzberg’s rebellious alleys, and acquaint yourself with its alternate music venues.

 c) Visiting the Mauerpark Flea Market- Berlin’s largest open-air market.
 It takes place every Sunday and is a right delight!
 It’s huge, chaotic, and fun.
 Find yourself a vintage coat, an old camera, or just grab a hot-dog, and beer and attend the public karaoke at the park’s amphitheater – makes for a perfect day out.
 More information here.

 Berlin skyline from the Reichstag Building

 Mauerpark Flea Market- chaotic but fun

 Quirky bags at Mauerpark Flea Market

-Both EasyJet and Ryan Air offer cheap flights from UK to Berlin.
-Prices start at £50/one way.
+Most airlines offer convenient flights to Berlin.
 The city is lively all year round, but is at its liveliest during summer months (June-September).

 Stuck on packing for Berlin?
 We have loads of fun outfit ideas and inspiration.